-In short, the debate over transaction costs is heated, but the consensus from the research seems to be that anomalies exists net of transaction costs, but the scalability is limited.
+In short, the academics probably have this one wrong.
+So while the debate over transaction costs is heated, the consensus from the research seems to be that anomalies exists net of transaction costs, but the scalability is limited.
 We welcome your feedback and comments.

 Trading Costs of Asset Pricing Anomalies